Coherence turned on by incoherent light: Introduction

 \section{Introduction}

 A detailed understanding of the microscopic processes which underlie natural photosynthesis represents an important and intriguing source of inspiration for technologies which seek to efficiently capture, transform, and store solar energy \cite{Scholes:2011uq,blanckenship}.
-One of the most important open questions in this research area is whether quantum interference effects could play a role in solar light harvesting, and possibly be the source for the high efficiency of the energy conversion.
-That transient quantum coherence can prevail in such complex structures, at ambient temperatures, can by now be regarded a solidly established experimental fact \cite{Brixner:2005jb,Engel:2007yq}, and has also been reported in the charge separation process in organic solar cells \cite{Andrea-Rozzi:2013uq, Falke14}.
+One of the most important open questions in this research area is whether quantum interference effects play a role in solar light harvesting, and possibly could be used for highly efficient solar energy conversion \cite{Scholes17,Duan17}.
+That transient quantum coherence can prevail in such complex structures, at ambient temperatures, can by now be regarded a solidly established experimental fact \cite{Brixner:2005jb,Engel:2007yq}, and has also been reported for the charge separation process in organic solar cells \cite{Andrea-Rozzi:2013uq, Falke14}.

-It however has been argued \cite{Brumer27112012} that the evidence provided by the above experiments is inconclusive, because the conditions under which quantum effects were experimentally observed in certain light harvesting complexes (LHC) differ from conditions in vivo.
+It however is argued \cite{Brumer27112012} that the evidence provided by the above experiments is inconclusive, because the conditions under which quantum effects were experimentally observed in certain light harvesting complexes (LHC) differ from conditions in vivo.
 Indeed, laboratory experiments rely on photon echo spectroscopy \cite{mukamel_book}, where the energy transfer is induced by a series of ultrashort coherent laser pulses.
 In contrast, sunlight (driving the natural process) can be described as continuous wave (or stationary) thermal (incoherent) radiation \cite{mandel95}.
 Thus, it is a priori crucial to distinguish the coherence observed in photon echoes \cite{pullerits12} from coherence which may arise in non-equilibrium open system quantum dynamics -- as we will outline below.